What is the visualizer?

 Roofing material

-Shingle colour
+Shingle color

 Metal panel finish